 4. Pla Pao – Salted barbecued fish

-As well as barbecued meats, fish is very popular street food in Luang Prabang.
-You'll see a selection of different sized fish, which have been marinated and salted, ready to then be barbecued in front of you to make a very tasty meal.
+As well as barbecued meats, fish is a very popular street food in Luang Prabang.
+You'll see a selection of different-sized fish, which have been marinated and salted, ready to then be barbecued in front of you to make a very tasty meal.

 Pla pao is also really yummy with a seafood sauce made with lime juice, fish sauce, garlic, sugar, and chilies.
 Don't be surprised if you also see pla pao in Thailand, as many Laotians have moved to Thailand over the years and the Thais have embraced many of their dishes with gusto!